 Contribute: Support CMCS online, or Check-by-Mail.
 CMCS is an Illinois State recognized nonprofit, and is not an IRS-certified charity.
 No revenue is generated by advertising, and funded only by indevidual support.
 Operation of CMCS is debt free, and administration is done by the CMCS-Team who gain no financial benefit from their engagement for this apostolate.

-Frank J Casella – the one who makes it all work – has been involved in several areas of the Catholic men’s movement and a third-generation Knights of Columbus.
+Frank J Casella – the one who makes it all work – has been involved in several areas of the Catholic men’s movement and is a third-generation Knights of Columbus.

 Today, he is executive director of Catholic Men Chicago Southland (CMCS), and co-founder of Catholic Chicago Men’s Forum, both volunteer positions.

 Online Profile.
-Contact CMCS
+Contact Frank at CMCS

 Most Reverend Joseph N. Perry – the one who keeps it all together – is Appointed Titular Bishop of Lead and Auxiliary Bishop of Chicago, May 5, 1998.